-Photo Credit: Trevor Mahlmann, IG account: @tmahlmann
+Photo Credit: Trevor Mahlmann, @tmahlmann

 Assateague Island National Seashore, a non-developed beach, offers completely dark skies perfect for admiring stars, meteor showers, and comets.
 Add a visit to Chincoteague’s NASA Wallops Flight Facility to see NASA’s primary facility for launching suborbital missions, including sounding rockets and scientific balloons.
 Tours of the facility are available for organized groups with reservations.
 Note: the visitor center is closed currently due to COVID-19 so be sure to check the website for updated information before planning a visit.

 Meadows of Dan & Primland Resort

 Meadows of Dan in Patrick County, a rural Virginia county with little light pollution, is perfect for stargazing.
 Try Fairy Stone State Park’s campgrounds, cabins, yurts, and lodges and step just outside and enjoy the dark skies.

 Meadows of Dan also includes Primland Resort, a luxury boutique resort set on LEED-certified, 12,000 acres of the pristine Blue Ridge Mountains.
 The resort’s high altitude, remote location, on-site Observatory Dome, and nightly Come Starwalk at Primland programs using the resort’s Celestron CGE Pro 1400 telescope make it an ideal place for stargazing.
 The tour starts with an outside demonstration of constellations and planets, then moves to topics like star formation and star death, galaxy formation, and the grand scale of the Universe.